Alternate Fighter: Expanded

 Sundering Strike

-In place of an attack, you can expend an Exploit Die to strike a creation of magical force, such as a prismatic wall, resilient sphere, or forcecage with a melee weapon you are wielding.
-Any magical creations created with a spell slot of 3rd-level or lower are instantly destroyed by your strike.
+In place of an attack, you can expend an Exploit Die to strike a creation of magical force, such as a prismatic wall, resilient sphere, or forcecage with a melee weapon.
+Magical creations from a spell slot of 3rd-level or lower are instantly destroyed.

-If the magical creation was created with a spell of 4th-level or higher, make a Strength check.
-The DC equals 10 + the level of the spell slot used to create it.
-On a successful check, the magical creation is instantly destroyed by your strike.
+If it was created by a spell slot of 4th-level or higher, make a Strength check.
+DC equals 10 + the level of the spell slot.
+On a success, the magical creation is instantly destroyed.

 5th-Degree Exploits